FAQs - Our response to Coronavirus

-Our House and Estate Managers will look to check in with homeowners regularly, as part of their usual duties.
+Our House and Estate Managers will check in with homeowners regularly, as part of their usual duties.

-We are making sure all homeowners also have a “Buddy”, to support getting essentials and to make sure they are well.
+We are making sure all homeowners have a “Buddy”, to support getting essentials and to make sure they are well.
 We have asked homeowners to identify a family member or friend to fulfil this role.
-If no Buddy is available, we are looking for volunteers in our business to support and already more than many have come forward to do so.
+If no Buddy is available, we have hundreds of volunteers in our business who are offering this support in their own time.

 On Retirement Living PLUS developments, where we have care staff, we are committed to providing the very highest level of service and care that we can.
 Many of our head office staff and building teams have volunteered to provide cover for House and Estate teams in the event this is needed.

 Will homeowners still have care and support if they self-isolate?